Indonesia's PLN in talks with investors over early retirement of coal plants

 As of 2020, PLN had 63.3 GW of installed power capacity with 50% coming from coal-fired plants.

-Although PLN vowed it would not commission new coal power plants, Darmawan said that a number of coal projects currently under construction would still enter the system until 2026, worth 13 GW of output.
+Although PLN vowed it would not commission new coal power plants, Darmawan said that a number of coal projects currently under construction would still enter the system until 2026, amounting to 13 GW of output.

+On the sideline of the same event, state coal miner PT Bukit Asam PTBA.JK signed a principal framework agreement with PLN to take over a coal-fired power plant in West Java, according to the ceremony's broadcast.

+PTBA president director Arsal Ismail told reporters that the takeover could reduce the lifetime of the power plant by 9 years, without disclosing the terms and value of the agreement.

 ((Fransiska.Nangoy@thomsonreuters.com;))